Ring-fencing and Lloyds Banking Group

 Banks are taking different approaches to how they are implementing these rules and are making changes now, to complete them by 1 January 2019.

-The legislation requires all UK banking groups with core deposits - broadly deposits from Retail and SME clients - of over £25bn (averaged over a 3 year period) including their branches in the European Economic Area (EEA), to separate their activities into:
+The legislation requires all UK banking groups with core deposits - broadly deposits from retail and small business clients - of over £25bn (averaged over a 3 year period) including their branches in the European Economic Area (EEA), to separate their activities into:

-- A ring-fenced bank (RFB) – for retail activities, such as day-to-day banking services, and which is also permitted to carry on most commercial activities.
+- A ring-fenced bank (RFB) – for retail activities, and which is also permitted to carry on most commercial activities.

 - A non-ring-fenced bank (NRFB) – for complex wholesale client banking needs and banking that is booked outside the European Economic Area (EEA).